QuratulainSajid712/BSCS-B15-B-075-MAD/sessional1_075_b/README.md

 ## Completed 1st Part of Interface Design that was Assigned As Sessional
 ## Completed 2nd Part of Interface Design that was Assigned As Sessional
+## Completed 3rd Part of Interface Design that was Assigned As Sessional

 ## Getting Started